NAMIBIA PHOTOGRAPHY WORKSHOP

 - 12 days exploring the best landscapes Namibia has to offer

-- 2 scenic flights (totalling 3 hours) for the best aerial photography
+- 3 chartered flights (totalling 4 hours) for the best aerial photography (optional extra)

 - Expert guides with just a 1:3 client ratio